Skip to main content

 As you can see, HELOCs can be quite beneficial depending on your financial situation.
 They can:

-• Provide an additional line of credit — this can be helpful if you are in need of emergency-related funds, such as large medical bills.
+• Provide an additional line of credit — this can be helpful if you are in need of emergency-related funds, such as to pay off large medical bills.

 • Come with lower interest rates — other lines of credit, such as credit cards, often come with higher interest rates.